gatesburg/pdsnd_github/README.md

 ### Description
 Python code to import US bikeshare data and answer some questions about it by computing descriptive statistics.

-In order to get the make the most of the raw data we imported NumPy and Pandas
+In order to get the make the most of the raw data we imported NumPy and Pandas.

+Thanks Mike

 ### Files used
 New York (csv)